Harper Yeats will have traveled to all 50 states this week. She’s only 5 months old

 (CNN) — Harper Yeats dipped her tiny toes in the ocean for the first time in Charleston, South Carolina.
 She tasted her first solid food — rice cereal — in Anchorage, Alaska.

-On Thursday, she’ll mark yet another milestone with a stop in Vermont.
-She’ll have visited all 50 states — and she’s only 5 months old.
+On Thursday, she’ll mark yet another travel milestone with a stop in Vermont.
+She’ll have visited all 50 states of the USA — and she’s only 5 months old.

-Little Harper was in Toledo, Ohio, — her 49th state — Sunday as she winds down the cross-country road trip that began in June when she’d been in this world for only eight weeks.
+On Sunday, Little Harper was in Toledo, Ohio (her 49th state), as she winds down the cross-country road trip that began in June when she’d been in this world for only eight weeks.

 Canada residents Cindy Lim and Tristan Yeats said they decided to use their parental leave on the adventure to bond as a new family of three.
 Before Harper was born, the couple had been to 19 states, and at first planned to visit the remaining 31.